thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 properties would affect the measured BSC, and incorrect assumptions on the bead distribution density would result in an incorrect Faran calculation.

-Kernel density estimation was investigated as a method to improve estimation of the bead diameter distribution, but this was found to have negligible effects on the BSC curves.
+Kernel density estimation is investigated as a method to improve estimation of the bead diameter distribution, but this was found to have negligible effects on the BSC curves.
 However, there was a very high sensitivity of the Faran BSC curves to rare, large diameter beads; a large number of diameter